 - Optionally, in the User welcome email section, select the Also send a verification email when a new user is created by an agent or administrator option.

-This option is explained in more detail in About new user email address verification and passwords below so you can decide if you want to enable it.Note: If you started using Zendesk Support on or after August 21, 2013, this option is not available until you activate your Help Center.
-See Getting started with Help Center.
+This option is explained in more detail in About new user email address verification and passwords below so you can decide if you want to enable it.Note: If you started using Zendesk Support on or after August 21, 2013, this option is not available until you enable Guide.
+See Getting started with Guide.